Wet or Slippery Floors

 - The condition proximately caused the plaintiff’s injuries.

-A wet or slippery floor is usually considered a dangerous condition on commercial properties, such as grocery stores, department stores, or malls.
+Wet or slippery floors are usually considered a dangerous condition on commercial properties, such as grocery stores, department stores, or malls.
 Whether the property owner knew or should have known of the condition depends on the circumstances of the case.
 If a store employee recently mopped the floor, for example, the knowledge is imputed to the property owner.
 If something was spilled outside the view of any employee, however, whether the property owner should have known may depend on several factors, including how long the floor was wet.

 The third element will be met if the property owner failed to fix the condition.
 Signs warning of a wet, freshly cleaned floor may be considered a sufficient response, as would cleaning up a spill.
 If the owner failed to protect customers from the condition, and a customer falls and sustains an injury, the property owner may be legally liable.

 A person injured from a fall on a wet floor has two years from the date of the injury to file a lawsuit.
-Although this seems like a long time, the victim has a better chance of success if he or she contacts an attorney soon after the accident.
+Although this seems like a long time, the victim has a better chance of success if he or she contact a personal injury attorney soon after the accident.
 The sooner that important evidence is requested, the more likely that it is to be preserved.

 SUCCESSFUL CLAIMANTS MAY COLLECT DAMAGES